 Impact of Weather and Natural Disasters

-Snow can also add weight and pressure, leading to potential physical damage.
-Hailstorms are another concern, as they can crack panels, although most are tested for hail resistance.
+Snow can also create additional pressure points and weight that cause physical damage.
+Hailstorms are another worry; they can break panels, though the majority of the time, panels are tested for hail resistance.

-Strong winds can cause panels to flex, creating microcracks that reduce output over time.
+High winds can cause panels to bend and develop microcracks that lower output over time.

 Electrical Component Failures

-Solar panels themselves are quite durable, but the accompanying electrical components can be more vulnerable.
+Solar panels are pretty durable, but the electrical components that come with them may not be as resilient.

-Inverters, which convert the direct current (DC) generated by the panels into alternating current (AC) for home use, are common points of failure.
+Inverters, which translate the direct current (DC) that the panels produce into alternating current (AC), suitable for home use, break down all the time.

 Preventive Measures to Extend Lifespan